Mike White (quarterback): Professional career

+Pre-draft

 White accepted his invitation to play in the 2018 Senior Bowl.
 On January 27, 2018, White completed 8 of 11 pass attempts for 128-yards and two touchdowns as part of Houston Texans head coach Bill O'Brien's South team that defeated the North 45–16 in the 2018 Senior Bowl.
 White significantly helped his draft stock with his Senior Bowl performance.

 He attended the NFL Scouting Combine in Indianapolis and completed all of the combine and positional drills.
 His draft rise was hampered by his overall performance after he put up some of the lowest marks among all quarterbacks in combine drills.
 On March 30, 2018, White participated at Western Kentucky's pro day, but opted to stand on his combine numbers and only performed positional and passing drills.
 He attended a pre-draft visits with the Indianapolis Colts, Tennessee Titans, and Miami Dolphins and also performed a private workout for the New England Patriots.
 At the conclusion of the pre-draft process, White was projected to be a third or fourth round pick by the majority of NFL draft experts and scouts.
 He was ranked the eighth best quarterback prospect in the draft by DraftScout.com and was ranked the ninth best quarterback by Scouts Inc.

 Dallas Cowboys

-The Dallas Cowboys selected White in the fifth round (171st overall) of the 2018 NFL Draft.
+The Dallas Cowboys selected White in the fifth round (171st overall) of the 2018 NFL draft.
 White was the eighth quarterback drafted in 2018.
-He became the second Western Kentucky quarterback to be drafted into the NFL and surpassed Brandon Doughty (2016) as the highest drafted quarterback from Western Kentucky.
+He became the second Western Kentucky quarterback to be drafted into the NFL and surpassed Brandon Doughty as the highest drafted quarterback from Western Kentucky.

-On May 12, 2018, the Dallas Cowboys signed White to a four-year, $2.67 million contract that included a signing bonus of $217,553.
+On May 12, 2018, the Cowboys signed White to a four-year, $2.67 million contract that included a signing bonus of $217,553.
 He made the team as the third-string quarterback.

 In 2019, he was given the opportunity to compete during the preseason for the backup job behind Dak Prescott.
 On August 31, White was waived after the team decided to carry just two quarterbacks on the regular season roster.
 The Cowboys opted not to add him to the practice squad, choosing instead to sign rookie quarterback Clayton Thorson.